 CenturyLink makes a big deal out of their “Price for Life” Internet service.
 The selling point for this is that your cost won’t go up as long as you keep service at the same address.
 Your bill will be the same amount every month.
 That’s great as long as all you want is the most basic package.

 You can’t get “Price for Life” with their fiber service, for cable + Internet bundles, or any of the three-service packages they offer.
 There’s also no guarantee that their max 100 Mbps will be available in your area.
 Most users only get around 77% of their max, well under the 100 Mbps advertised.

+Speaking of Verizon, let’s take a look at how CenturyLink stacks up and which is the better option.
 There are tradeoffs with each service, and the better one will be whichever fits best with your needs.
 That being said, there are significant differences between the two services that are worth noting.

 CenturyLink has a much broader service area.
 You can get their Internet services in most states.
 Verizon Fios, however, is only available if you live on the east coast.
 Mid-atlantic states and the northeast regions are the only places without Verizon Fios services.

 Verizon Fios’s network is 100% fiber optic cable, meaning it’s blazing fast.
 Both Verizon Fios and CenturyLink Fiber are lightning-fast compared to DSL.
 So, it’s perhaps fairer to compare CenturyLink Fiber with Verizon’s Fios than with their service overall.

 As far as equipment is concerned, the two are priced about the same.
 The nice thing about CenturyLink is that you can choose to use your own equipment if it’s compatible with their network.
 That can save you hundreds over the life of your ISP contract.